How to get the best possible mobile phone service

 Understanding mobile phone network plans

-Mobile phone plans come in three main types:
+Mobile phone plans are supplied by individual mobile service providers, and come in three main types:

-- Phone cost.
 If you’re paying off the phone itself with your plan, this will be an additional cost, until you’ve paid off the phone.

 You should carefully check all the possible fees that may apply with each plan as they differ with each retail service provider.

 There’s no point paying for more data than you need, so it’s worth checking your current usage before buying a new plan.

 Generally, all you need is the phone handset itself, plus the SIM provided to you by your service provider.